nxskok/datasets/README.md

 # datasets

-data sets for my courses
+data sets for my courses, from various textbooks.

+Easier to use if you have the textbooks concerned.